alanreid/armadillo/README.md

 * WordlistPlugin: Detection and geolocalization of tokens in a dictionary.

 Current Wordlist dictionaries:
-  * Neighbourhood of Buenos Aires
+  * Neighbourhoods of Buenos Aires
   * Police Stations of Buenos Aires
   * Nightclubs and Discos of Buenos Aires
   * Football teams of Argentina